Comcare – the National Scheme for Work Injury Compensation

-You should report the incident or accident as soon as possible.
+You should report the incident, accident or illness to your supervisor as soon as possible.
 You should always submit an incident report to your supervisor, no matter how minor it may seem at the time and regardless of whether or not you intend to pursue a claim for workers' compensation.

 2. Obtain a medical certificate from your own doctor

 You should visit your own doctor, and ensure that the doctor understands that your injury occurred at work.
-You should ensure that your doctor provides you with a medical certificate or Certificate of Capacity that gives a precise diagnosis of the condition for which you are claiming workers' compensation, date of injury, fitness for work, recommended treatment and various other details.
+Your doctor will need to provide you with a medical certificate or Certificate of Capacity that gives a precise diagnosis of the condition for which you are claiming workers' compensation, date of injury, fitness for work, recommended treatment and various other details.

 Your medical certificate should be given to your supervisor, or your lawyer, who will then attach it to your claim form for forwarding to Comcare.

 It is important to note that neither Comcare nor your employer is required to respond to your claim within a specified time.
-However, if you have not received a response within 30 days of lodging your claim, call a lawyer.
+However, if you have not received a response within 30 days of lodging your claim, call us for expert advice and assistance.

 Lump sums can be pursued through Comcare or through the Courts.
-But if you are at this point, you should call us on 1300 366 441 or find us at an office near you for free advice on Comcare, or download our Comcare brochure.
+But if you are at this point, you should call us on 1300 366 441 or find us at an office near you for free initial advice on your Comcare claim.